Undergraduate Course Catalog 2016-2017

 - Students will be clear communicators, able to foster and facilitate informed citizen participation in planning processes that provide the links between the citizens of a community and their government and which serve to determine a common community vision.

-The CEP core requirements include planning and decision making; communications, law, governance and conflict resolution; environmental and social systems; economics and statistics, as well as an applied internship experience.
+The CEP core requirements include planning and decision making, sustainability principles, communications, law, governance, conflict resolution, environmental and social systems, economics, and statistics, as well as a community planning internship experience.
 Students are encouraged to undertake independent research.
 In addition to the core, students, in consultation with their adviser, design a focus area or minor in which they can develop specialty tools and field experiences geared toward entry-level jobs in the community and environmental planning fields.
-For example, elective courses in geographic information systems and remote sensing, watershed management, wetlands management, pollution control, forest management, sustainable agriculture, justice studies, environmental policy, or tourism can form a focus area of expertise.
+For example, elective courses in geographic information systems and remote sensing, watershed management, wetlands management, pollution control, forest management, sustainable agriculture, justice studies, environmental policy, social impact assessment, or tourism can form a focus area of expertise.

 The program also provides a firm base for graduate study in a variety of areas such as regional planning, public administration, and environmental planning.

-Students interested in contributing their energy and talents to mastering the challenges of community and environmental planning should consult with Mimi Larsen Becker, CEP program coordinator, Department of Natural Resources and the Environment, 134 James Hall, (603) 862-3950 or by e-mail: email@example.com.
+Students interested in contributing their energy and talents to mastering the challenges of community and environmental planning should consult with Mary Friedman, CEP program coordinator, Department of Natural Resources and the Environment, G62 James Hall, (603) 862-4456 or by e-mail: email@example.com

 Required Core Courses